 The in vivo Mammalian Micronucleus Test (MMT) test is used for the detection of damage induced by the test substance to the chromosomes or the mitotic apparatus of erythroblasts.
 When a bone marrow erythroblast develops into a polychromatic erythrocyte, the main nucleus is extruded; any micronucleus that has been formed may remain behind in the otherwise anucleated cytoplasm.
 An increase in the frequency of micronucleated polychromatic erythrocytes in treated animals is an indication of genotoxicity.
 As an in vivo test, it allows consideration of factors of in vivo metabolism, pharmacokinetics and DNA-repair processes.
 The objective of this assay is to evaluate the test article and its metabolites for their potential to cause chromosome aberrations in vivo in rodents.
-The study design follows the current OECD Guideline for Testing of Chemicals – 474, “Mammalian Erythrocyte Micronucleus Test” (1997) and can be performed in accordance with Good Laboratory Practices.
+The study design follows the current OECD 474 guideline “Mammalian Erythrocyte Micronucleus Test” (2014) and can be performed in accordance with Good Laboratory Practices.

 A positive response shows a concentration-related response and a statistically significant increase in the incidence of micronuclei at one or more concentrations over that of the solvent controls.
 Positive results indicate that the test article induces chromosome breakage and/or mitotic spindle disruption.
 A negative response presents no statistically significant increase in the percentage of cells with micronuclei.
 Negative results indicate that, under the test conditions, the test article does not induce chromosome breakage or mitotic spindle disruption.